sol-prog/Clang_GNUstep_Objective-C_for_Windows/README.md

 This is a Windows 32 bits binary for GNUstep and last version of Clang.
-This file is provided for your convenience, if you prefer for compile this yourself visit the project webpage:
+This file is provided for your convenience, if you prefer to compile this yourself visit the project webpage:

 [http://solarianprogrammer.com/2012/03/21/clang-objective-c-windows/](http://solarianprogrammer.com/2012/03/21/clang-objective-c-windows/)